Punctuation for Writers of Fiction and Creative Non-Fiction

 Those options are ranked in approximate order of shoutiness.
 The first option doesn’t feel especially emphatic.
 The addition of the exclamation mark adds a little force.
 The third option adds even more, via a highly coloured verb and adverb combo.

 But neither of the last two options is great.
-And the issue here is simply this: the actual bit of underlying dialogue is fairly colourless, and that’s not going to alter, no matter how many toppings you put on.
+And the issue here is simply this: the actual bit of underlying dialogue is fairly colourless, and that’s not going to change, no matter how many toppings you put on.
 In other words, if you started out with option #1 and found yourself thinking, “Hmm, this feels a little bland, so let’s get out the heavy-duty punctuation,” that should be a signal that you need to rewrite things.

 So a better option than either #1, #2 or #3 above would be: